• Skip to primary navigation

 7. Walk Down Graffiti Alley

 Street art seekers, this is where you’ll find vibrant murals and graffiti in Toronto.
 I’d recommend spending 30 minutes to an hour walking through the alleyway of Rush Lane.
-If that’s not enough to quench your thirst for street art, Tourism Toronto has a curated guide of where to find more street art in Toronto.
-You can also learn more about Toronto’s colorful street art by taking this free graffiti tour.
+You can explore more of Kensington Market and its colorful murals on a Kensington Market walking tour.

 Location: Rush Lane, one block south of Queen Street West, between Spadina Avenue and Portland Street